What is Sivananda Yoga

 - Bhakti Yoga: The yoga of devotion and unconditional love through prayers, chanting, singing, worship and rituals.

-- Jnana Yoga: The yoga of knowledge and wisdom through the study of spiritual texts and the use of intellect.
+- Jnana Yoga: The yoga of knowledge and wisdom through the study of spiritual texts and the use of the intellect.

 The majority of yoga styles today, especially in the West, focus primarily on the practice of asanas.
 But this is only a part of one path to Yoga.
 Sivananda Yoga, on the other hand, is a synthesis of all four paths that is meant to achieve a true understanding of the self and of the universe.
 One of Swami Sivananda’s most potent spiritual messages, ‘Serve, Love, Give, Purify, Meditate, Realize,’ encapsulates this synthesis and serves as a motto for living a healthy yogic life.